 Successful completion of the course and the achievement of the 70% pass mark will satisfy the formal training requirements for those wishing to register as an Auditor, Lead Auditor or Principal Auditor with CQI and IRCA Certified training under the food safety auditor scheme.

 Style of Delivery and Course Leaders

-Delegates successfully completing the course, including the examination will be awarded a CQI and IRCA training accredited certificate.
-(2339)
+Delegates sucessfully completing this course will be awarded a CQI and IRCA accredited certificate (2461).